automl/SMAC3/docs/advanced_usage/1_components.md

 [](){#components}
 # Components

-In addition to the basic components mentioned in :ref:`Getting Started`, all other components are explained in the following paragraphs to give a better picture of SMAC.
+In addition to the basic components mentioned in [Getting Started][getting_started], all other components are explained in the following paragraphs to give a better picture of SMAC.
 These components are all used to guide the optimization process and simple changes can influence the results drastically.

 Before diving into the components, we shortly want to explain the main Bayesian optimization loop in SMAC.
-The :term:`SMBO` receives all instantiated components from the facade and the logic happens here.
+The [SMBO][SMBO] receives all instantiated components from the facade and the logic happens here.
 In general, a while loop is used to ask for the next trial, submit it to the runner, and wait for the runner to finish the evaluation.
-Since the runner and the :ref:`SMBO<smac.main.smbo>` object are decoupled, the while loop continues and asks for even more trials (e.g., in case of multi-threading), which also can be submitted to the runner.
+Since the runner and the [`SMBO`][smac.main.smbo] object are decoupled, the while loop continues and asks for even more trials (e.g., in case of multi-threading), which also can be submitted to the runner.
 If all workers are occupied, SMAC will wait until a new worker is available again.
 Moreover, limitations like wallclock time and remaining